MarkSFrancis/awesome-csr-api/README.md

 ### Using NodeJS instead

 If "scale to zero" doesn't matter to you, you don't mind losing the ability to have preview environments that last forever, or you just don't want to use Cloudflare, a simple NodeJS instance might be a better fit for you.
 A NodeJS server that runs tRPC for `/api` endpoints and static files for the rest gets a great deal of the same benefits as this repository does, but without the need for Cloudflare.
-If this sounds like a perfect fit for you, you might want to check out Vite's [middleware mode](https://vitejs.dev/config/server-options.html#server-middlewaremode) and the [tRPC Express adapter](https://trpc.io/docs/server/adapters/express).
+If this sounds like a perfect fit for you, you should check out Vite's [middleware mode](https://vitejs.dev/config/server-options.html#server-middlewaremode) and the [tRPC Express adapter](https://trpc.io/docs/server/adapters/express).

 # Running on your local machine